 This change plus the “privileges and immunities clause” unified laws between States regulating corporations to a far greater degree.
 It also made the Congress a one-stop shop for selling favors as opposed to accommodating all those local preferences in State legislatures.
 Needless to say, this was a VERY attractive feature to European capital.
 It is upon this change, that the great industrial robber baronies were built, where instead they might have been more numerous (and competitive) smaller entities.
 These folks amassed so much wealth, that the rest of the country, many of whom were recent immigrants ignorant of Constitutional principle, fell prey to envy and instituted the income tax.
 The rich immediately exempted themselves by putting their capital gains into tax-exempt foundations under the guise of “charity.”
 Some of it was.
 A lot of it isn't.

 It is these very tax-exempt foundations who supply the bulk of the seed money to environmental groups that sue complicit federal agencies.
-It is these same “non-governmental organizations” (NGOs) consisting principally of lawyers who sit in on the various United Nations conferences today, drafting treaty law in secret.
+It is these same “non-governmental organizations” (NGOs) consisting principally of lawyers who sit in on the various United Nations conferences today, drafting treaty law in secret and changing their effective meaning after ratification as members of various UN secretariats.
 Again, there is an excellent series of examples on how the system rigs the system subsequent to these treaties in Energy Racketeering: The Natural Resources Defense Council

 Using a tax-exempt foundation under the guise of “charity,” to twist the laws forcing people to use your product, induce artificial scarcity to raise prices, to use regulatory power to force competitors out of the market, or to protect you from liability for your product, all in order to reap a guaranteed profit is tax fraud, racketeering, malicious mischief, and theft on a grand scale.